 Baking the pie

 This recipe calls for an egg wash with one whole egg and a tablespoon of cream.
-You can also just use the white to get a shiny crust, or just the yolk.
-And you can mix it with water, milk, or cream, whatever your preference!
+You can also just use the white to get a shiny crust, the yolk, or just cream.
+And sprinkle with sugar if you like.

 But be sure to bake your pie on a pizza stone, if you have one.
 This helps the bottom crust to cook well.
 Soggy pie crusts make me sad.

-After about 20 to 30 or so minutes of baking, you’ll want to protect your crust to prevent it from burning.
-I just use a piece of aluminum foil with a small hole ripped out of the center.
+After about 20 to 30 or so minutes of baking, protect your crust to prevent it from browning too much.
+I use a piece of aluminum foil with a small hole ripped out of the center.
 I have used purchased rings before and never found them to work well.

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.